Melissa Lafsky

-Melissa Lafsky (born 1978) is an American writer and entrepreneur.
+Melissa Lafsky Wall (born 1978) is an American writer and entrepreneur.
 She began her career as a writer by founding the Opinionistas blog, which focused on the dehumanizing aspects of working at large law firms.
-She then entered digital journalism, writing for media brands like The Huffington Post and launching sites for Newsweek and The New York Times.
-She then moved to Silicon Valley and became a startup founder.
+She then entered digital journalism, writing for media brands like The Huffington Post Newsweek and The New York Times.
+She then moved to Silicon Valley and worked in AI startups.